-ARTICLE 17 WAGES
+ARTICLE 18 WAGES

 Wage rates shall be those set forth in Appendix “A” hereto which by reference is incorporated and made a part thereof.
+Annual wage increases, if any, will be subject to the eligibility requirements set forth in The Company Handbook and shall be in the same percentage amount as the wage increases, if any, implemented by the Company nationwide.

 In the event the Company establishes a new or revised occupational classification in the bargaining unit, the salary rate applicable shall be determined by negotiation between the Company and the Union.
 Operations shall not be delayed through failure to immediately agree upon salary rate applicable to any such occupational classification.
 In such cases, pending results of the negotiations, the Company will establish the new or revised occupational classification and the Company- proposed salary rate applicable thereto and shall place such occupational classification and such salary rate into effect.
 Negotiated rates finally established which are higher than the Company-proposed rate will be paid retroactive to the date of the start of the occupational classification.

+Nothing contained herein shall be construed as a guarantee of a wage increase or to prohibit the Company from exercising its discretion to pay an employee more than the minimum required under this Agreement.

-ARTICLE 18 JOB DESCRIPTIONS
+ARTICLE 19 JOB DESCRIPTIONS

-(a) Job Descriptions can be found in Appendix “B.”
+Job Descriptions can be found in Appendix “B.”

-ARTICLE 19 SEPARABILITY
+ARTICLE 20 SEPARABILITY